andrew-edwards/sizeSpectra/README.md

 In development - not usable yet (though is downloadable if it says 'build passing' above)

 ## Description
 This R package contains functions for fitting size spectra to ecological data.
 In particular, it contains functionalised code to reproduce all the results in [1] and [2], and for users to apply the methods to their own data.
+See the [vignettes](http://htmlpreview.github.io/?https://github.com/andrew-edwards/sizeSpectra/blob/master/doc/vignettes_overview.html) to see what the package can do.

 [1] **Testing and recommending methods for fitting size spectra to data** by Andrew M. Edwards, James P. W. Robinson, Michael J. Plank, Julia K. Baum and Julia L. Blanchard. ***Methods in Ecology and Evolution*** (2017, 8:57-67).
 Freely available at <http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12641/full>